SuryaNarayananDev/Youtube_Video_Downloader/README.md

 - Handles download requests via REST API
 - Cool typing effect tagline on frontend
 - Basic error handling and loading states

 ---

+## Contributing 🙌🎉

+Love this project?
+Want to make it even cooler?
+We’d be super happy if you joined the fun!
+Feel free to add awesome features like Instagram reel downloads 🎥, photo downloaders 📸, or even support for other social platforms 🌐.
+Fork the repo 🍴, play around with the code 🛠️, and send us a pull request 📩.
+Let’s team up and build the ultimate media downloader — together!
+Your ideas and help make all the difference! 💪🔥

+---